-“Blocked due to other 4xx issue” is a Google Search Console status.
-It means that an affected page responds with one of the 4xx HTTP response codes other than 401, 403, 404, or Soft 404.
-It also indicates that the page didn’t get indexed.
+“Blocked due to other 4xx issue” error means that your page responds with one of the 4xx HTTP response codes other than 401, 403, 404, or Soft 404 and as a result, the page is being blocked from indexing.

 Although the list of 4xx client errors is impressive, some HTTP status codes are rarely seen in the wild.

 That’s why Google groups them all under the “Blocked due to other 4xx issue” status in opposition to the 401, 403, 404, and Soft 404 issues that are represented by separate statuses in the Page indexing report.

 However, before we begin, you need to know that Google isn’t perfect at sorting 4xx errors”.
 It means that sometimes you may also encounter, e.g., some 404s under the “Blocked due to other 4xx issue” status.

 To help you avoid unnecessary confusion, let me guide you through the common causes and ways to fix this issue.